ZWO SeeStar S30

 Amazingly these were taken through a double-glazed window and with an almost Full Moon, on the night of 2025 May 9 - 10.
 About 40 minutes worth of 10s exposures each.

 My main purpose was to get some SeeStar FITS files to examine.
-I have now modified GRIP (my image processor) to recognise these files and I am working on interpreting the raw data.
-The FITS headers show how the Bayer filter pattern is arranged.
-GRIP's logarithmic histogram is proving useful for identifying singular pixels.
-A new version of GRIP may be available soon.
+I have now modified GRIP (my image processor) to recognise and stack these files and a new version is available (see below).

 FITS standard